drmowinckels/quartaki/README.md

 creating tables and figures, as well as other graphical and textual programs.
-Learning efficient tools in combining programming and report generation are becoming increasingly important to alleviate the manual and burdensome process of switching programs.Quarto is a second generation report framework based on the popular markdown plain text format.
-Combining writing in markdown with the ability to run code to format, analyse, and visualise data, all in the same place, creates a seamless environment for the researchers to produce reports.While this workshop will focus on using Quarto with R, it also has native abilities to interact with python, observable.js and Julia, without needing R installed.
+Learning efficient tools in combining programming and report generation are becoming increasingly important to alleviate the manual and burdensome process of switching programs.
+Quarto is a second generation report framework based on the popular markdown plain text format.
+Combining writing in markdown with the ability to run code to format, analyse, and visualise data, all in the same place, creates a seamless environment for the researchers to produce reports.
+While this workshop will focus on using Quarto with R, it also has native abilities to interact with python, observable.js and Julia, without needing R installed.
 This makes Quarto a great tool to learn, no matter which